omegaspard/simple-snake-in-java/README.md

 # simple-snake-in-java

-The famous snake in java.
+The snake game in java.

+The challenge of this project would be to have a transparent wa

 # Motivations